jsvaldezv/clingo-mixer/README.md

 Note: The mixer was programed and tested in pycharm.

 1. Pycharm: You can download Pycharm from official website https://www.jetbrains.com/pycharm/promo/?source=google&medium=cpc&campaign=14127625370&gclid=Cj0KCQiA7oyNBhDiARIsADtGRZZBxy08Ea0VEnvRkC6ZV4FhQ7JZGJgwMfBwWvUusxN8vcqAQQMLU8waAmYkEALw_wcB
-2. You can also run the code with spider or console itself.
+2. You should be able to run the code with spider, jupyter or console itself as well.
-3. Install all dependencies (I recommend install all of them inside pycharm)
+3. Install all dependencies (I recommend install all of them inside pycharm).
 * Clingo: You can follow Clingo instructions from https://github.com/potassco/clingo repository
   - Python formula: ```pip install clingo```
   - Homebrew formula: ```brew install clingo```